andygrove/how-query-engines-work/CONTRIBUTING.md

 # Issues

-See https://github.com/andygrove/ballista/issues for a list of open issues.
+See the current milestones and issues [here](https://github.com/ballista-compute/ballista/milestones?direction=asc&sort=title&state=open).
 I recommend starting here when contributing because there is a plan in place for delivering useful point solutions along the way as the project heads towards a v1.0 release.
 For example, working on a distributed query planner is fun but doesn't make sense until we have the ability to execute a hand-written plan, and Ballista has value even if users have to hand-write plans.

-Note that many of the issues are for research tasks right now given the early nature of this project.

 # Creating Pull Requests

 This project uses the standard [GitHub Forking Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

-# Code Formatting
+# Rust Code Formatting

 To make sure your build passes the checks in Travis CI, run these commands before creating a pull request.
 Builds will fail if the code is not formatted correctly.